LEARNAcademy/syllabus/rails_fullstack/params.md

 ### Troubleshooting Tips
 - Did you create your database?
 - Did you migrate?
 - Errors?
-Always look at the first error in the list
+Always look at the first error in the list.

 ### Controller with Params